Gov. Justice Announces Tax Plan for Retired Veterans

+The proposal includes a 100% exemption from the state income tax for retired members of the military.

-According to a release from the Governor's Office, Justice believes the plan will not only support West Virginian veterans, but also attract more service members to move to WV.
+According to a release from the Governor's Office, Justice believes the plan will not only support West Virgian veterans, but also attract more service members to move to WV.

 "It will go a long way toward helping military families that are struggling to get by.
 I hope it will incentivize veterans who are native West Virginians to return home and attract veterans from all over the country to move here," said Gov. Justice.